16 Procrastination Examples Destroying Your Life

 If you think you have a procrastination problem, don’t panic; you’re not alone.

-Recent studies from 2023 have shown almost 20% of adults consider themselves chronic procrastinators.
+Recent procrastination statistics have shown that almost 20% of adults consider themselves chronic procrastinators.

 The bad news?
 This percentage was 5% in 1970!